-Light Arc Color Visible Range
+Light Arc Color Visible Range Mast Head 225° Port Side : A:Starboard

-Masthead Light 225 Wht 2
+Masthead Light 225 Wht 2 112.5° Side 112.5

 Starboard 112.5 Grn 1

 Port Sidelight 112.5 Red 1

-Sternlight 135 Wht 2
+Sternlight 135 Wht 2 Stern or Tow 135°

-If you are at anchor or at a mooring, and see how visible the lights are as you move further away.
+The arc of the lights and color allows you to determine the direction a vessel is moving.
+How good are your lights?
+You should test them to see how visible you might be at night.
+Whether on a trailer or at the marina, switch on your lights and see how well they can be seen.
+Walk away from the boat or row away, if you are at anchor or at a mooring, and see how visible the lights are as you move further away.
 How easy are they to see against the background of lights on shore?